s-Nick/sycl-blas/doc/Reduction.md

 # Reduction

-The following is documentation for the Reduction kernel within `portBLAS`.
+The following is documentation for the Reduction kernel within `oneMath SYCL BLAS`.

 ## What is Reduction?

 `Reduction` is not a standard BLAS operation.
-It is provided as an extension in `portBLAS`.
+It is provided as an extension in `oneMath SYCL BLAS`.
 It refers to an operation where some or all elements of a matrix are reduced to a single scalar value via a binary operator.
 The supported operators are: